itpropro/nuxt-oidc-auth/README.md

 If you want to validate access tokens from Microsoft Entra ID (previously Azure AD), you need to make sure that the scope includes your own API.
 You have to register an API first and expose some scopes to your App Registration that you want to request.
 If you only have GraphAPI entries like `openid`, `mail` GraphAPI specific ones in your scope, the returned access token cannot and should not be verified.
 If the scope is set correctly, you can set `validateAccessToken` option to `true`.

+If you use this module with Entra ID for Customers make sure you have set the `audience` config field to your application id, otherwise it will not be possible to get a valid OpenID Connect well-known configuration and thereby verify the JWT token.

 ### GitHub

 GitHub is not strictly an OIDC provider, but it can be used as one.
 Make sure that validation is disabled and that you keep the `skipAccessTokenParsing` option to `true`.